AaltoSciComp/scicomp-docs/aalto/generative-ai-tools.rst

 Generative AI services roadmap
 ==============================

-If you need to use generative AI tools for, e.g. question and answering, speech to text, or text embedding, there are many tools and platforms available.
+If you need to use generative AI tools for, e.g. question and answering, speech to text, coding assistance, or text embedding, there are many tools and platforms available.
 Roughly speaking, you could

 * Use it via some web service.